konradko/resin-openssh-passwordless/README.md

 # resin-openssh-passwordless
-SSH into a resin.io container using public-key auth
+SSH using public-key auth into a resin.io container running on your local network.

 ## Installation